The Unjournal | reconsidering exploratory expansion

 Global or societal impact

-Does the research address important issues such as AI safety, biosecurity, animal welfare, health, rule of law, catastrophic risk, or other global-priorities-relevant areas?
+Does the research address or inform important issues such as AI safety and governance, biosecurity, animal welfare, health, rule of law, catastrophic risk, or other global-priorities-relevant areas in ways that suggest meaningful near-term paths to global impact?

 Contribution to legal theory and practice